Loading weather…

 ⏱ 2 minute read

-solar panels in Pakistan
+solar panels prices in Pakistan

 Web Desk: Pakistan’s energy regulator, the National Electric Power Regulatory Authority (NEPRA), has clarified that no new taxes have been imposed on solar users and dismissed what it called widespread misinformation regarding solar licensing requirements.